SETTING THE SCENE

 SHOOTING LIGHTS OUT

-ASU had its best shooting performance of the season Thursday night against Troy.
-The Red Wolves shot 56.4% from the floor (31-55) and were 52.4% from three-point range (11-21).
+In their games last week, Arkansas State has turned in two of their best shooting performances of the season.
+Against Troy, The Red Wolves shot 56.4% from the floor (31-55) and were 52.4% from three-point range (11-21).
 Their field goal percentage was a season-best while their 11 made three-pointers tied their previous season-high.
-Trey Finn led all players and four Red Wolves in double-digits with 20 points, shooting 7-12 from the floor and 6-9 from three.
+ASU followed that up with a 53.2% (25-47) shooting performance against FIU on Saturday, while also hitting 10-22 (45.5%) from three.

 RED WOLVES IN NATIONAL RANKINGS

-Out of their 17 losses this season, seven of those games have been decided by 10 points or fewer.
-Of those seven, five of those games have been decided by five points or fewer and two have been in overtime.
+Out of their 18 losses this season, eight of those games have been decided by 10 points or fewer.
+Of those eight, six of those games have been decided by five points or fewer and two have been in overtime.

 STARTERS LEAD THE WAY

-In the Red Wolves 28 previous outings this season, an ASU starter has led the Red Wolves in scoring in each of those contests.
-Hooten has led ASU a team-high eight times on the season, followed by Kirkland who has led ASU seven times, Townsel has led ASU six times, Peterson five and Finn thee times.
+In the Red Wolves 30 previous outings this season, an ASU starter has led the Red Wolves in scoring in each of those contests.
+Hooten has led ASU a team-high nine times on the season, followed by Kirkland who has led ASU eight times, Townsel has led ASU six times, Peterson five and Finn thee times.
 Adam Sterrenberg is the only reserve to lead ASU in scoring this season when he scored 18 against ULM which was tied for the lead on the team with Townsel.

 TRIO HAS CAREER NIGHT